Yoga and Meditation Retreat

 The workshop is open to all levels of experience and practices will be modified to suit all.

 This workshop will use the ground of Buddhist philosophy and practice to develop these qualities of mind.
+It will include a guided practice and examination of the use of mantra in this practice.

 If participants already have a compassion practice this can be brought into the discussion and if they have mala beads or other helpful objects they use in such practices they are encouraged to bring them.